Ryzen 5 7535HS vs Ryzen 7 4980U

 So, is Ryzen 5 7535HS better than Ryzen 7 4980U?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen 7 4980U is ahead with a 3.2% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 5 7535HS pulls ahead with 2% better PassMark.
 Ryzen 5 7535HS also has the bigger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 7535HS is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 7535HS is the stronger fit.
 You are getting 2% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).
+It also has the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 7535HS still looks like the safer overall buy.
-Ryzen 5 7535HS is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 2% better PassMark.
+Ryzen 5 7535HS still makes the most sense overall.
+Ryzen 5 7535HS comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 2% better PassMark.

 Which one is more future-proof for 2026 and beyond?